adanflorez/React-Redux-App/README.md

 ## Demo
 To see the full demo click here [Here](http://128.199.43.48/storewebapp/).

+Since the Mailgun account is not a premiun account, email notifications are just awailable for a few users.

 ## BackEnd API
 The backend was build in python flask.